Department Essential Questions:

 NETA is an active, comprehensive, gradual linguistic and cognitive curriculum that meets students where they are and assists them to progress systematically through four Hebrew levels.
 The texts and tasks become longer and more complicated as the students’ Hebrew skills progress.
 All units involve themes focused geared to the interests of teenagers, such as friendship, computers, sports, leadership, freedom and more.
 The themes explore Jewish and Israeli culture from different historical eras, language layers, and technology.

 11th: Hebrew Language (according to their level, Honors option)

-12th: Conversational Hebrew (according to their level, Honors option) OR Hebrew Film and Literature (Honors)
+12th: Conversational Hebrew (according to their level, Honors option) OR Hebrew Film and Literature (SAS)